ctyfang/csc2537-detector-inspector/README.md

 - `calibration/`: Contains calibration files for the sensors.
 - `images/`: Contains image files used for detection.
 - `labels/`: Contains ground truth label files.
 Each row is formatted as `label_class, [x1, y1, x2, y2], [x, y, z, l, w, h, yaw]`
 - `model_outputs/`: Contains output files from different models, organized by model name.
 The outputs are formatted in the same way as the labels.
+Sample data was generated using MMDetection3D with the two publicly available.
+FCOS3D model checkpoints